ariful19/nSMS/README.md

 - `npm run db:seed` — Seed roles and default users via Prisma.
 - `npm run db:reset` — Reset the database (drops and re-applies migrations, then re-seeds).
 - `npm run prisma:studio` — Inspect data using Prisma Studio.

+## Security Middleware

+The Express app enables `helmet()` globally to provide sensible HTTP security headers for every route, including the new student and teacher modules.
+CSRF protection is handled via `csurf`, which issues a per-request token that controllers expose to the rendered templates.
+Set `SESSION_SECRET` (and `CSRF_SECRET` if you want deterministic tokens) for each environment so sessions and form submissions remain protected.
+Because the guards run before the routers, unauthenticated or unprivileged users are redirected or served a `403` response prior to any controller logic executing.

+## Operations & Monitoring

+HTTP access logs are handled by `morgan`.
+In production mode the app writes to `var/data/logs/access.log` (or the directory pointed to by `LOGS_DIR`).
+Ensure that `APP_DATA_DIR`, `SESSION_STORE_DIR`, and `LOGS_DIR` resolve to persistent storage in deployed environments so session and log data survive restarts.
+From there you can forward the access log to your preferred observability stack.
+The defaults work out-of-the-box for development and are configurable through the environment without code changes.

+## Manual QA

+For end-to-end verification steps covering create, edit, and list flows, see [`doc/manual-qa-checklist.md`](doc/manual-qa-checklist.md).

 ## Testing Authentication Flow